itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] H shortcut to hide or show
   - [ ] move camera when dragging token to edge of viewport
   - [ ] non-character tokens
+  - [ ] focus viewport on token when a character is selected on the sidebar
 - dice
   - [ ] improve dice button layout
 - [x] move health & fatigue to tokens